bitfist/javadoc-mcp-server/README.md

 ## ✅ Todo

 - [ ] Upgrade to Java 25 as soon as Kotlin 2.3.0 is released
+- [ ] Upgrade to Spring AI 2 scheduled for 20.
+Feb 2026
 - [ ] Release Container Image

 ## 📧 Contact